akoyabio/phenoptr/README.md

 covers the remaining spatial processing functions.

 <div class="panel panel-default"><div class="panel-body">
-For extended examples and more sample data see the Tutorials in the
+For examples showing aggregation across multiple fields and slides see the Tutorials in the
 <a href="https://perkinelmer.github.io/phenoptrExamples">phenoptrExamples</a>
 package.</div></div>